briggsprashar/nhanes_inferential_2021_23/README.md

 Stastical method: Chi Square Test

 ✅ Statistically significant association between marital status and education level.

 - People who are married are more likely to hold a bachelor’s degree or higher compared to those who are single, divorced, separated, or widowed.

 - The analysis of the dataset suggests a positive association between education level and marital status.

-*Full interpretation in the notebook*

 </details>
 <br />